• Menu

 the famed Sunken Garden at butchart Gardens, Victoria.

-Butchart Gardens: Victoria BC’s Enchanting Floral Wonderland
+Butchart Gardens: Victoria’s Enchanting Floral Wonderland

 Are you looking for a tranquil escape from the hustle and bustle of everyday life?
-Then look no further than Butchart Gardens in beautiful Victoria, British Columbia.
+Then, look no further than Butchart Gardens in beautiful Victoria, British Columbia.

 With its lush landscapes, stunning floral displays and unique attractions, Butchart Gardens is an experience that you won’t forget.
-From the moment you enter the gates, you’ll be immersed in a dreamlike world of colour and tranquillity.

 Whether you’re looking for a romantic getaway or simply want to take in the beauty of nature, Butchart Gardens has something for everyone.
 So, let’s discover why it’s been captivating visitors for over a century!

-1. Things to See
+2. Things to See

-3. Butchart Gardens Tickets
+3. Tickets

-4. The Victoria Butchart Gardens Express Shuttle
+4. The Butchart Gardens Express Shuttle

-5. Packaged Tours from Vancouver
+5. Butchart Gardens from Vancouver

-7. Visitors Tips
+8. Visitors Tips

 Butchart Gardens